Cats are so rewarding to have in your family, and they take a lot of work, despite the common misconception that cats are completely independent.

 2. Not Spaying or Neutering Your Cat

-Kitten season isn’t just a myth; it happens every year at every shelter, and cats and kittens are left looking for homes when prevention could have avoided their fate (not including the ones that continue to reproduce as strays or die on the streets).
-Do yourself and your cat a favor and have them fixed.
-Cats can become pregnant as early as 4 to 6 months of age, so don’t delay in discussing the procedure with your vet.
+Do yourself and your cat a favor and have her fixed.
+Cats can become pregnant as early as 4–6 months of age, so don’t delay in discussing the procedure with your vet.

 3. No Litter Box Training

 Not every cat is born with the instinct to use the litter box, and stray or feral cats may not be familiar with it at all.